zachanator070/rpgtools/README.md

 - lerna (npm install -g lerna)

 ### Production Environment

-`docker-compose up prod-server`
-or
+This environment is to be used by those that wish to run rpgtools in an optimized setting where users will interact with the service.

+`touch .env && docker-compose up prod-builder && docker-compose up prod-server` or
-`make prod`
+`make build prod`

+The production environment will run the following docker containers:
+- nodejs webserver
+- mongodb database
+- redis in-memory cache
+- webpack bundler

+The bundler runs once to create the website bundle that will be received via the webserver.
+After this, the bundler will immediately shutdown.

 ### Development Environment

+This environment is for anyone that wishes to contribute to the codebase and actively change the source of rpgtools while having access to debug tools.

-`docker-compose up dev-server`
+`touch .env && docker-compose up dev-server` or
-or
 `make dev`

+The development environment will run the following docker containers:
+- nodejs webserver
+- mongodb database
+- redis in-memory cache
+- webpack bundler

+In this configuration, the bundler will stay running and attempt to rebuild the website bundle when a code change occurs.

 ## Environment file options
-The environment options that are support are explained in the provided example environment file.
+The environment options that are supported are explained in the provided example environment file.

 See [.env.example](https://github.com/zachanator070/rpgtools/blob/master/.env.example)

 ## Install

+If you wish to run rpgtools on a host while ensuring that the service is always up and will run at startup, follow the instructions below for your target operating system.

+### Linux
+#### Requirements
+- docker
+- docker-compose
+- make

+A simple make target has been provided to install on a linux debian-based host.
+This simple install will:
+- install a systemd unit file
+- install mongodb
+- install a basic config under /etc/rpgtools

+To run this simple install use the command:

+`make install`

-### WARNING
+#### WARNING
 This simple install is not secure.
 If you plan on having rpgtools accept connections from the public internet, it is recommended to tighten security in the following ways:
 - replace private keys in environment file
     - /etc/rpgtools/.env for linux hosts and .env file in your home folder of this repo for windows hosts